ayushnanda14/Sudoku_Solver/README.md

 3. Actions:-
 To select from a list of values that is a subset of [1..9] so that it does not violate the Sudoku Rule.
 Steps:-
-i.
-Find the nearest unfilled cell. ii.
-Make a list of possible values that can be filled.
+- 1. Find the nearest unfilled cell.
+  2. Make a list of possible values that can be filled.

 4. Result
 We will select one of the actions and fill the blank cell with it.
 This would be our next state in the search space.